gwenrathgeber/SAT_ACT_Poverty_EDA/README.md

 ### Submission

-**Materials must be submitted by the beginning of class on September 20.**
+**Materials must be submitted by the beginning of class on December 20.**

 Your technical report will be hosted on Github Enterprise.
 Make sure it includes: